 Revenues are projected to increase by approximately US$611 million over the projected period principally due to the recovery of the decline in tariffs generated by the devaluation as well as the growth in customers.

-EBITDA and Recurring Net Income

 As a result of improvements in gross margins caused by the strengthening of the Real, combined with important declines in operating expenses, EBITDA is projected to reach approximately US$217 million in 2000, an increase of 111% by comparison to 1999.
 Excluding the management and technology transfer fee paid to an Enron affiliate, Elektro’s EBITDA for the year 2000 is estimated at approximately US$224 million.